Cost of Housing in Portugal

 Why did we move to Portugal?

-After spending many years living in South East Asia, the heat, pollution and dealing with the constant changing of visa requirements, we decided to move to Portugal.
+After spending many years of retired living in South East Asia, the heat, pollution and dealing with the constant changing of visa requirements, we decided to move to Portugal.
 Overall, the cost of living in Portugal is relatively affordable.
 It’s a safe place to live, and the quality of life in Portugal is good.
 My dog loves being able to enjoy walks on the beach and not have to fight off packs of rabid street dogs.

 We have enjoyed our time in Portugal, but as our two years here come to an end, we are looking forward to our next adventure.